-Cats are territorial animals and can find moving house a very stressful experience.
-However, there are a few measures you can take to reduce your cat’s stress and ensure a smooth transition between homes.
+Cats can find moving to a new home stressful.
+There are measures you can take to reduce that stress and ensure a smooth transition .